 Outgoing Dow CEO Jim Fitterling said traffic disruptions in the Strait of Hormuz may take longer to resolve than investors expect.
 "We have done some scenario analysis before, and the results show that even if the strait is reopened today, just clearing the logistics blockage... it will take 275 days, and now it looks like it may be longer," he said in an interview on Thursday.

-After the outbreak of the Iran conflict, the Strait of Hormuz was effectively closed, causing a major bottleneck in the flow of global energy and petrochemical products.
+After the outbreak of the conflict in Iran, the Strait of Hormuz was effectively closed, causing a major bottleneck in the flow of global energy and petrochemical products.
 Fitling said the road back to normal will be slow and complex.

 "We have to get the empty ships back.
-We have to clear the strait and the Arabian Gulf.
+We have to clear the straits and the Arabian Gulf.
 We have to get the empty ships back in," Fitling said.
 He will step down as Dow CEO on July 1, ending his eight-year tenure.
 "It's not going to happen in a month or two.
-It will take several quarters before we see things get back to normal."
+It's going to take a few quarters before we see things get back to normal."

 The initial shock had a huge impact on the petrochemical market, where Dow is one of the leaders.
 “When the Strait of Hormuz was closed, 20% of the world’s oil production capacity was affected, but so was about 50% of the world’s ethylene and polyethylene production,” Fitterling said, referring to two key raw materials used to produce plastics used in daily life.